exonum/exonum-doc/src/get-started/java-binding.md

   ```

 - Create an environment variable `EXONUM_HOME` pointing at this
   location.
-You can also add an entry to the `PATH` variable.
+You should also add an entry to the `PATH` variable.

   ```bash
   export EXONUM_HOME=~/bin/exonum-java-0.6.0-release